ietf-wg-masque/draft-ietf-masque-h3-datagram/draft-ietf-masque-h3-datagram.md

 ## Registering Datagram Contexts with Capsules {#register-capsules}

-Methods or protocols that support multiple datagram payload formats or separate types of datagrams can differentiate them using datagram contexts ({{datagram-contexts}}).
+HTTP Methods or protocols enabled by HTTP Upgrade Tokens that support multiple datagram payload formats or separate types of datagrams can differentiate them using datagram contexts ({{datagram-contexts}}).

 Such protocols can define a new Capsule type that is used to register a context ID with the peer endpoint.